Who dated Холл, Джерри?

 Mick Jagger

 Sir Michael Philip Jagger (born 26 July 1943) is an English musician.
-He is known as the lead singer and one of the founder members of the Rolling Stones.
+He is the lead singer and one of the founder members of the Rolling Stones.
 Jagger has co-written most of the band's songs with lead guitarist Keith Richards; their songwriting partnership is one of the most successful in rock music history.
 His career has spanned more than six decades, and he has been widely described as one of the most popular and influential front men in the history of rock music.
-His distinctive voice and energetic live performances, along with Richards' guitar style, have been the Rolling Stones' trademark throughout the band's career.
+His distinctive voice and energetic live performances, along with Richards's guitar style, have been the Rolling Stones' trademark throughout the band's career.
 Early in his career, Jagger gained notoriety for his romantic involvements and illicit drug use, and has often been portrayed as a countercultural figure.

 Jagger was born and grew up in Dartford.
 He studied at the London School of Economics before abandoning his studies to focus on his career with the Rolling Stones.
 In the early 1970s, Jagger starred in the films Performance (1970) and Ned Kelly (1970), to mixed receptions.
 Beginning in the 1980s, he released a number of solo works, including four albums and the single "Dancing in the Street", a 1985 duet with David Bowie that reached No. 1 in the UK and Australia and was a top-ten hit in other countries.